AleksandrPB/tweety/README.md

 We don't have yet functionality to Unfollow.
 Depending of how we architecture application we have some ways to do this.

-1. Single form and single endpoint
+1. Single form and single endpoint - you choose that

 2. Two different forms (more RESTful way)